When in London: What To Do As a Solo Traveler

 Kensington was a lively area that was far less touristy than Westminster.
 Live music, little clothing stores… I would’ve stay longer, but it started to rain.

-I figured now was a good time to check out the Bourough market, but I missed it.
+I figured now was a good time to check out the Bourough Market, but I missed it – which gave me something fun to do on my next trip to London.
 I did end up walking through the closed shops and watched the chefs rolls dough after hours, so even if you don’t make it for the actual shopping – still walk through it, you’ll never know what you’ll come across.

 I took the two Brits advice and walked to the Shard, but alas – the security was tight.
 They were asking people to show reservations or cards.